-· Always be sure to set your digital camera to the highest possible photo quality setting.
+Always be sure to set your digital camera to the highest possible photo quality setting.
 High resolution photos will use more space on your memory card, but adjusting this setting will help ensure that the photo will be of sufficient resolution for publication.
+It is not possible to add resolution to a photo once it is taken.
 The camera's settings as well as photographic conditions at the time the photo was taken determine the quality of the photo.
 Consult your camera's user guide for further details on how to change these settings.

-• Photos obtained from the Internet or social media sites like Facebook usually do not reflect the image quality needed for printing in the magazine.
+□ Photos obtained from the Internet or social media sites like Facebook usually do not reflect the image quality needed for printing in the magazine.
 Images obtained from the Internet are often smaller in physical size and resolution in order to allow for faster web page loading.
 These images typically do not meet the size and resolution criteria for Viking.
 If you can, try to locate the original unaltered digital file from the camera on your computer and submit that image instead.

-• When emailing a photo from a tablet or smart phone, be sure to send the largest possible file size offered.

-Be advised that sending a larger image file will likely equire additional bandwidth/data.
+□ When emailing a photo from a tablet or smart phone, be sure to send the largest possible file size offered.
+Be advised that sending a larger image file will likely require additional bandwidth/data.

-• To send digital photos, manually attach them to your email draft via the attachment button (often denoted by a paperclip icon) in your email program.
+□ To send digital photos, manually attach them to your email draft via the attachment button (often denoted by a paperclip icon) in your email program.
+Photo management programs like Picasa do have features that will email or share your photos, however it is recommended that you do not email photos in this manner as these types of programs could automatically compress your images, reducing the quality, without your knowledge.

-· Scanning and emailing a printed photo will not improve the quality or resolution.
+□ Scanning and emailing a printed photo will not improve the quality or resolution.
 Scanners can only replicate the detail that is already present in your original image, not improve upon it.
 A high resolution scan of a low quality image will yield deceptive results since pixel dimensions will improve but the actual quality of the photograph will not.